WAVEKUB/Portfolio-Optimization/README.md

 # Portfolio Optimization

 This project implements various metaheuristic algorithms to optimize a stock portfolio.
-It refactors a Jupyter Notebook into a modular Python project structure.

 ## Project Structure